poslegm/scala-phash/README.md

 # Scala pHash

 Scala fork of [pHash](http://phash.org) library.
 This library identifies whether images are similar.
+You can try it at [demo page](https://chugunkov.website/scala-phash-demo).

 Original pHash uses CImg library for image processing but I could not find CImg for jvm.
 Therefore I use ```java.awt``` and self-made functions for image processing.
 Consequently, results of my library is different from original phash.

 ## How to use